 In the midst of the devastating COVID-19 pandemic and the racial justice reckoning after the murder of George Floyd, a brand-new approach to community-centered business has emerged.
 The Northside Cub location has partnered with non-profits We Push for Peace and A Mother’s Love Initiative to make Northside Cub a place that listens to, supports, and uplifts the community it serves.
 From remodeling how loss management, or shoplifting, is handled to creating a space within the grocery store’s walls for community activities and a food shelf, Northside Cub is moving beyond old business models by listening to community members and prioritizing community health and wellness.

-Join us in this conversation with leadership from Cub, We Push for Peace, A Mother’s Love Initiative, and Gethsemene Lutheran Church as we discuss the partnership’s impacts on the community, challenges, and recommendations for those interested in cross-sector work.
+Leadership from Cub, We Push for Peace, A Mother’s Love Initiative, and Gethsemene Lutheran Church discussed the partnership’s impacts on the community, challenges, and recommendations for those interested in cross-sector work.
+You can watch the panel discussion here.